 Course Content

-The subject content is divided into three areas:
+The subject content is divided into three key areas:

-Explore artists and works from both pre- and post-1850 and from both within and beyond the European tradition.
-Work across at least three types of art: 2D, 3D and architecture to ensure diversity of knowledge an insight and maximises variety and enjoyment.
+Students will study two specific themes in depth and explore artists and works from both pre- and post-1850 and from both within and beyond the European tradition.
+You will cover at least three types of art, 2D, 3D and architecture, to ensure diversity of knowledge and insight and enjoyment!

 C: Periods